 In this post, we will show you how to use the Start Menu Search Features in Windows 10.
 But if you do not use it, if you wish, you can also turn off or disable Windows 10 Start Menu Search in the latest version.
-The earlier method does not work; you need to follow these steps in Windows 10 v2004 and later.
+The earlier method does not work; you need to follow these steps if you wish to use or disable Bing Search in Windows 10 v2004 and later.

 Windows 10 Start Menu Search has evolved year, and it is integrated with the Windows 10 Timeline with the Windows 10 v2004 Feature update.
 In this post, I am sharing some of the important features that you should know and use when searching from the Start Menu.
 The Start menu has few features which depend on the server, and if you arent seeing them right away, Microsoft is still turning them on for all computers.